 - Buffy's life is in a rut.
 Her old flame turns up and sees her wearing a silly hat.
 He turns out to be married.
 Then he catches her in bed with an evil bloodsucking fiend, who turns out to be the black marketeer they're looking for.

 - Spike gets knocked around by both Riley and Buffy, his black market deal falls through, then his girlfriend blows up his lair and dumps him.

 - Hypocritical Humor: Willow says she'll be petty and nasty to Sam on Buffy's behalf.
 She eventually calls Sam a bitch — after she's left.

-- Buffy seems about to tell Riley that she tried to stop him leaving, but then changes it to say she just regrets things didn't work out between them.
+- Buffy seems about to tell Riley that she tried to stop him leaving in "Into the Woods", but then changes it to say she just regrets things didn't work out between them.

 - Love Martyr: Buffy tells Spike she's just using him for her own selfish needs.
 Realising that Buffy is serious about breaking up, Spike hastens to say that he's really not complaining about that.

 - Making Love in All the Wrong Places: Buffy has sex with Spike on the lawn of her house while Dawn is waiting for her inside.

 - Master of the Mixed Message: Spike lets lose his frustrations about Buffy.Spike: Well, that's bloody funny coming from you!
 No more games?
 That's all you've ever done is play me.
 You keep playing with rules you make up as you like.
 You know what I am.
 You've always known.
 You come to me all the same.

 - Spike will unconsciously repeat Riley's "You are a hell of a woman" in "Touched", and in much the same context.

 - "Tell me that you love me."
 Warren demanded the same from a brainwashed Katrina in "Dead Things".